Richmond Motorcycle Accident Attorneys

 - Nearly 40% of motorcyclists were not cited for any improper driving actions

-Riding a motorcycle is inherently dangerous but can be a convenient and enjoyable mode of transportation as long as everyone follows the rules.
+It is true that riding a motorcycle is inherently dangerous, but it is also a convenient and enjoyable mode of transportation as long as everyone follows the rules.
 Injuries caused by motorcycle multi-vehicle collisions are often devastating, with the riders taking nearly all the damage, including:

 - Traumatic brain injuries